5.0 Finance5.0 Finance

-- All bids will be prepared by the Director of Business Services with the help of the requester.
+- All bids will be prepared by the Administration and Procurement Coordinator with the help of the requester.
 The bid file, including all sealed bids, award recommendation, and the date and time the College received information, etc. will be retained in the Business Office.
 All bids must be opened at a public opening with at least two College employees present.
 The bid opening shall be held at the bid submission deadline.

 2. Competitive Selection Request for Proposals (RFP)

 a.
 For purchases greater than $50,000, where conditions are not appropriate for the use of sealed bids, competitive selection will be used.
 Generally, competitive selection is used if a firm, fixed-price contract is not appropriate or when factors other than price are of primary consideration in awarding the purchase (e.g., professional services where qualifications are of primary consideration).

-- The RFP document shall be prepared by the Director of Business Services with the requester.
+b.
+The RFP document shall be prepared by the Administration and Procurement Coordinator with the requester.
 Proposals shall be solicited from an adequate number of qualified sources and the RFP shall be publicized at a minimum of a Class 1 Notice in the official District newspaper or posted on the College’s designated public website.
 Nicolet shall provide mechanisms for the evaluation of the proposals received, determination of responsible offerors for the purpose of written or oral discussions, and selection for contract award.

 c.
 The award will be made to the qualified offeror whose proposal is most advantageous—price and other factors considered.
 All original documentation related to the procurement (e.g., RFP, award recommendation submitted, evaluation summaries, time and date received information) will be retained in the Business Office.